Time Dependent Hamiltonian Simulation Using Discrete Clock Constructions: Time Dependent Simulation by Multiproduct Formulas

-Specifically, let us focus on a linear adiabatic interpolation.
-This is arguably the most common form of a time-dependent Hamiltonian used in adiabatic state preparation and it takes the form

-Here $H_0$ is typically taken to be a Hamiltonian whose ground state can be efficiently prepared and $H_1$ is the ``problem Hamiltonian'' whose ground state we seek to prepare.
-The adiabatic sweep time $T$ measures the time of the transition from $H_0$ to $H_1$.
-This Hamiltonian has linear time dependence, and can therefore be simulated using methods from the previous subsection.
-It is worth noting that other adiabatic schedules do not necessarily use a linear interpolation, such as the local adiabatic evolution strategy of~\cite{roland2002quantum}, and are not directly implementable by our approach unless further guarantees about the smallness of the second derivative are made.

-Let us assume that $H(t) = \sum_{j=1}^{L_0} \alpha_j(1-t/T) U_j + \sum_{j=L_0+1}^L \alpha_jt/T U_j$ for unitary $U_j$.
-In this case, since the second derivative is zero we have that the query complexity for the state preparation using a clockspace to explicitly keep track of the dynamics of the time is from~\eqref{eq:timedepQubit}.
-Since the second derivative of the Hamiltonian in the adiabatic interpolation

-Let $\gamma$ be the minimum eigenvalue gap and $\epsilon$ the desired error tolerance.
-If we are considering $\gamma$ fixed and varying $\epsilon$, it follows from~\cite{cheung2011improved} that, due to the linear time dependence of $H$, it suffices to choose a value of time that scales as

-Note that if we do not want to make the assumption that $\epsilon$ is small relative to all other constants then the standard uniform bounds on the error are in $O(1/\gamma^3 \epsilon)$~\cite{jansen2007bounds}.
-Thus, the overall number of queries needed to prepare the state within error $\epsilon$ scales for sufficiently small $\epsilon$ as

-This scaling is optimal for linear adiabatic interpolations as it saturates the linear time scaling of the no-fast-forwarding theorem~\cite{berry2007efficient}.
-Higher-order methods can be used to improve the scaling to $\widetilde{O}(\|\alpha\|_1\log(1/\epsilon)/\gamma)$~\cite{an2019quantum,wiebe2012improved,lidar2009adiabatic}, but doing so requires that we switch the schedule to a non-linear schedule, invalidating our ability to use the methods of this work.

-This analysis reveals that, while adiabatic state preparation can be implemented within the qubitization framework by explicitly implementing the clock constructions presented in this paper, one may often be better off using traditional methods for implementing the state preparation in most cases.
-However it remains possible that the gap between the asymptotic scaling could be narrowed through the development of improved clock space constructions wherein the error depends only on third derivatives (or higher) of the Hamiltonian.

-\section{Numerical demonstrations}
+\subsection{Numerical Demonstrations}

-Let's now return to the discussion of MPFs.
-In the above sections, we developed and characterized MPFs for time-dependent simulations by showing their existence and proving error bounds.
+In the above sections, we developed and characterized MPFs for time dependent simulations by showing their existence and proving error bounds.
 However, these bounds are unlikely to be the final word on the performance of the algorithm.
-For example, we already mentioned that, for time-independent $H$, the MPF of \defn{Multiproduct_formula} is exact in cases where the Hamiltonian consists of only commuting terms.
-Yet this behavior is not captured in the bound of \thm{errorMain} because $\Lambda$ is at least as large as $\norm{H}$.
-This discrepancy is unrelated to the fact that, in practice, the $2^{\rm nd}$-order formula $U_2$ can only be computed approximately.
+For example, we already mentioned that, for time independent $H$, the MPF of ~\defn{timedependentMPF} is exact in cases where the Hamiltonian consists of only commuting terms.
+Yet this behavior is not captured in the bound of \thm{errorMain} because $\Lambda_{2m+1}$ is at least as large as $\norm{H}$.
+This discrepancy is unrelated to the fact that, in practice, the $2^\mathrm{nd}$-order formula $U_2$ can only be computed approximately.